NomisCiri/eeg_manypipes_arc/README.md

 - `00_find_bad_subjs.py`, to find subjects to exclude from analysis based on behavioral performance (see `BAD_SUBJS` variable in `config.py`)
 - `00_inspect_raws.py`, to interactively inspect raw EEG data
+- `00_prepare_handin.py`, only to prepare all files for handing in for the EEGManyPipelines submission

 The preprocessing scripts are those from `01` to `06`.
 These operate on single subjects.